How the modern state of Israel was created in 1948

 In response, the UN formed a Special Committee on Palestine (UNSCOP) to investigate the situation and recommend a solution.

-The proposed plan divided the territory in such a way that the Jewish state would comprise roughly 56% of Palestine, including much of the coastal plain and the Negev desert.
+The proposed plan divided the territory in such a way that the Jewish state would comprise roughly 56% of Palestine, despite Jews comprising only about one-third of the population.

-The Arab state would encompass about 43%, including the highlands, the Galilee, and the major part of the Jordan Valley.
+In contrast, the Arab state would encompass about 43%, including the highlands, the Galilee, and the major part of the Jordan Valley.

 Jerusalem and its surroundings, given their unique status, would be placed under international trusteeship.